leo0514/vpc-on-classic-network/using-vpn.md

 {: #--using-vpn-with-your-vpc}
 [comment]: # (linked help topic)

-The {{site.data.keyword.cloud}} VPC VPN service allows you to connect private networks in a secure fashion.
+The {{site.data.keyword.cloud}} VPN for Virtual Private Cloud allows you to connect private networks in a secure fashion.
 You can use VPN to set up an IPsec site-to-site tunnel between your VPC and your on-premise private network or another VPC.

-For the current {{site.data.keyword.cloud}} VPC release, only policy-based routing is supported.
+{: shortdesc}

 ## Features
 {: #vpn-features}